alcl2000/PP1-Amy-Lewis/README.md

 The header provides a welcome to the site, with a bold title on top and a friendly tagline to welcome users in.
 The fonts used a both credited below, and both have alternate tags for users who's browsers may not support the linked fonts.

 The navigation bar is placed directly below the header for ease of access by users, it contains 3 evenly spaced links to the other pages of the site, making it easy to navigate through.
+The navigation anchor tags contain the 'id="open"' so that the open links display at a different colour, making the site easier to navigate.

+### Footer

+At the bottom of each page there is a footer, which provides links to several social media pages.
+All of these links have aria-labels for accessibility and open in a new page to make navigation easier

 ### Landing Page

 The landing/Index page acts as a home page to the Bakery Website; it has a short about section and a section with the Frost's unique selling point as a way to encourage new customers.
 There is also a video, demonstrating common baking techniques as a way of inticing customers, the video plays on mute and allows users to pause or play it with the use of controls.
 The landing page also has a map and address section, which fulfills user expectation 2.